• Skip to primary navigation

 When should you use these medications?

-• It is preferable to use these products at night because retinoids are damaged by sunlight (adapalene can also be applied during the daytime because it is more stable in sunshine.)
+- It is preferable to use these products at night because retinoids are damaged by sunlight (adapalene can also be applied during the daytime because it is more stable in the sunshine.)

 How to get tretinoin or adapalene?

 Only healthcare providers can write prescriptions for tretinoin or adapalene.
-If you wish to get a prescription for any of these or other medications, you can use one these 13 online dermatology providers.
+If you wish to get a prescription for any of these or other medications, an in-person or virtual consultation is required.

 Conclusion